yzhao062/cs-paper-checklist/README.md

 ## 6. 🧾 Writing Quality and Style

-- [ ] 6.1 All abbreviations are defined at first use (even ML, LLM, etc.).
+- [ ] 6.1 All abbreviations are defined at first use (even ML, LLM, etc.) -- do not redefine them again and again.
 - [ ] 6.2 No sentence exceeds 25 words without a comma or period.
 - [ ] 6.3 No paragraph exceeds 10 lines.
 - [ ] 6.4 Passive voice usage < 30% of the total number of sentences.
-- [ ] 6.5 No sentence starts with “This paper proposes…” more than once.
-- [ ] 6.6 Grammarly or equivalent tool has been run on the text.
+- [ ] 6.5 Bonus: Have you noticed that your paper are full of the fancy LLM words, like encompass, intricate, etc?

 ---